 Call your eye doctor as soon as possible.
 Some problems can be quite serious and need treatment right away to save your sight.

 Don't throw your lenses away.
 Put them in the case, and bring them when you see your eye doctor.
 They may give them a clue about what's wrong since cultures are sometimes taken off contact lenses to determine what is causing the infection.

 About a third of people have Staphylococcus aureus in their nose.
 It's easily spread to your eyes by your hands, and it's stubborn and hard to treat.
 Wash your hands and keep your contacts sterile to avoid an eye infection from it.

-Pseudomonas aeruginosais a bacteria that can cause a fast-moving infection of your cornea and leave a hole in your eye.
+Pseudomonas aeruginosais a bacteria that can cause a fast-moving severe infection of your cornea.
 You could lose your vision permanently.
 Make sure you clean and disinfect your lenses and lens case correctly, and don't keep either longer than you should.

 Mild bacterial infections of the eye surface usually clear up after treatment with antibiotic eyedrops.